 Assessment in WIL units is highly reflective, and requires documentation of your work.
 Refer to the Handbook entry or CloudDeakin site (if enrolled) for your WIL unit to understand specifics about assessment.

-Assessment deadlines are based around your placement start and end dates, rather than the standard trimester dates.
+For students undertaking an external placement, assessment deadlines are largely based around your specific placement start and end dates, rather than the standard trimester dates.

 WIL units are “locked” until your placement has been formally approved by the WIL team.
 If you haven’t received approval yet, please wait until you have received instructions on how to enrol.